 As the home page says, my name is Kathryn Baer.
-I’m a quasi-retired consultant who has specialized in public policy issues.
-I do research, analysis and many different kinds of writing to support advocacy at the federal, state and local level.
+I retired, after more than 30 years as an employee and consultant who specialized in public policy issues.
+I did research, analysis and many different kinds of writing to support advocacy at the federal, state and local level.

 So I began working, on a volunteer basis, for a large charitable organization that serves homeless and other low-income residents in my home town, Washington, D.C.
-I’ve since branched out to support the advocacy goals of other nonprofits and their coalitions.
+I’ve since shifted my focus to support the progressive advocacy goals of both local and national nonprofits and their coalitions.

-This blog is part of that work — an effort to share information, foster dialogue and encourage action to improve policies that affect disadvantaged people here in the U.S.
+This blog is now a major part of that work — an effort to share information, foster dialogue and encourage action to improve policies that affect disadvantaged people here in the U.S.